Airbotics/uptane-server/docs/introduction/supporting-technologies.md

 [Uptane](https://uptane.github.io/) is an extension of [The Update Framework](https://theupdateframework.com/) (TUF) designed for securing software update systems in the automotive industry.
 It was initially developed by a consortium of industry, academic and goverment agencies under a grant from the U.S. Department of Homeland Security.
 Popular Science named Uptane one of the [Top Security Inventions of 2017](https://www.popsci.com/top-security-innovations-2017/), and since 2019 is has been formally affiliated with the Linux Foundation as a [Joint Development Foundation](https://jointdevelopment.org/) project.

-Uptane is integrated into [Automotive Grade Linux](https://www.automotivelinux.org/) is used by about 1/3 of new cars on US roads [[1]]([](https://events19.linuxfoundation.org/wp-content/uploads/2018/07/Uptane-2019-Summer-AGL-event.pdf)).
-TUF is used to secure millions of systems and has been adopted by Docker Content Trust, PyPI, Datadog, and many others.
+Uptane is integrated into [Automotive Grade Linux](https://www.automotivelinux.org/) is used by about 1/3 of new cars on US roads [[1]](https://events19.linuxfoundation.org/wp-content/uploads/2018/07/Uptane-2019-Summer-AGL-event.pdf).
+TUF is used to secure millions of system and has been adopted by Docker Content Trust, PyPI, Datadog, and many others.

+Building on this framework allows us to ensure your robots are receiving updates securely.

 ## OSTree